-Whole Grain Corn: Any corn based ingredient is considered a low quality, cheap dog food ingredient.
+Whole Grain Corn: Any corn-based ingredient is considered low quality, cheap dog food ingredient.
 The fact that whole grain corn is listed as the very first ingredient means this dog food is made mostly of corn.

 Meat and Bone Meal: Though it is a source of animal meat, a generic meat and bone meal can come from absolutely anything.
 Bone meal is also difficult on your dog’s digestion.